 2. Learn to SUP with your Pup

 Local dog whisperer and SUP pioneer Chris de Aboitiz runs Stand Up Paddle Town of 1770, taking place on the protected waters at Town of 1770.
-One of the hire options is a 1-hour SUP lesson with your dog, where you’ll learn to put your dog on the board, then paddle out to the sandbar.
+Previously, one of the hire options was a one-hour SUP lesson with your dog, where you learnt to put your dog on the board, then paddled out to the sandbar.
+SUP board hire still includes an intro lesson – ask for tips on paddling with your pup.

 3. Take a Stroll Through 1770